Darion Conner

-Darion Conner (born September 28, 1967, in Macon, Mississippi) is a former American / arena football linebacker in the National Football League (NFL) and the Arena Football League (AFL).
+Darion Conner (born September 28, 1967) is an American former professional football player who was a linebacker in the National Football League (NFL) and the Arena Football League (AFL).
 He played for eight seasons in the NFL, from 1990 to 1997 and seven seasons (1999–2005) in the AFL.
-He was drafted in the second round (28th overall) of the 1990 NFL Draft by the Atlanta Falcons.
-He played college football at Jackson State University.
-He is currently serving a 15-year prison sentence for DUI-manslaughter and Vehicular Homicide.
+He was selected in the second round (27th overall) of the 1990 NFL draft by the Atlanta Falcons.
+He played college football for the Jackson State Tigers.
+He is currently serving a 15-year prison sentence for DUI-manslaughter and vehicular homicide.
 However, in July 2008, an appeals court ruled that he would be given a retrial.

 In his career, Conner has played for the New Orleans Saints, Carolina Panthers, Philadelphia Eagles, Cleveland Browns, and Tampa Bay Storm.
 He is the highest NFL draft pick to ever play for the Tampa Bay Storm.

-High school and college careers
+Early life and college

 In high school, Conner was a three-year All-State selection as a fullback and linebacker for Noxubee County High School.
 He also lettered in track and was second in the state in the 100 meters.
 He later attended Jackson State, where he was a First-team All-SWAC in his four seasons there.
 He was named the 1989 SWAC Defensive Player of the Year and attended the Senior Bowl, the East-West Shrine Game, and the Blue-Gray Classic, of which he was named the defensive MVP.
 He was a three-year NCAA All-America selection and was named to the Kodak and Sheraton All-American teams.

 Professional career

 National Football League (1990–1999)

-Conner was selected in the second round (28th overall) of the 1990 NFL Draft by the Atlanta Falcons.
-He played for the Falcons for four seasons before joining the New Orleans Saints where he played for one season, which happened to be the best season of his career, he recorded 10.5 sacks.
+Conner was selected in the second round (27th overall) of the 1990 NFL draft by the Atlanta Falcons.
+He played for the Falcons for four seasons before joining the New Orleans Saints where he played for one season, which happened to be the best season of his career, he recorded 10.5 sacks and his only career interception (which he returned 56 yards in a Week 16 Monday Night Football match against the Dallas Cowboys before rookie offensive lineman Larry Allen memorably chased him down).
 He then went and played for the expansion Carolina Panthers.
 He was then signed on September 18, 1996, by the Philadelphia Eagles.
 He played two seasons there before being signed on December 22, 1998, along with defensive back Corey Dowden, as one of the original members of the "new" Cleveland Browns.
 But was released on June 3, 1999.
 He never played in the NFL again after being released by the Browns.